-If getting healthier is at the top of your New Year’s resolutions, you’re not alone.
-Health-related resolutions like eating healthier, exercising more or quitting smoking are listed every year in the top 10 things people hope to change.
+If getting healthier is at the top of your to-do list, you’re not alone.
+Health-related resolutions like eating healthier, exercising more, or quitting smoking are listed every year in the top 10 things people hope to change.

 Heart disease is responsible for 1 in 4 deaths, according to the Centers for Disease Control and Prevention, making it the leading cause of death for both men and women in the United States.
 Improving your heart health is one of the most impactful things you can do to improve your health overall.

 It’s easy to make sweeping statements like, “I’m going to eat healthier,” or “I’m going to get more exercise.”
 But vague intentions and unrealistic expectations are among the top reasons January’s goals have long been forgotten by spring.